Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narangba has 33 active public transport stops offering a mix of train and bus services.
-These stops are served by 52 individual routes, facilitating 2,134 weekly passenger trips in total.
-Transport accessibility is moderate, with residents on average located 495 meters from the nearest stop.
+Narangba has 33 operational public transport stops offering a mix of train and bus services.
+These stops are served by 66 different routes, facilitating 2,134 weekly passenger trips in total.
+Transport accessibility is moderate, with residents typically located 495 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the primary mode of transport at 89%, while train accounts for 8%.
+On average, there are 1.9 vehicles per dwelling, exceeding the regional norm.

-Service frequency averages 304 trips per day across all routes, translating to approximately 64 weekly trips per stop.
+According to the 2021 Census, 17.1% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 304 trips daily across all routes, translating to approximately 64 weekly trips per individual stop.

 Frequently Asked Questions - Transport